CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Web Surfing and understand some conecpts.

-**Thoughts:** Read about storage object basically of two type session & local storage, allow to save data in user computer act as a local db.
+**Thoughts:** Read about storage object basically of two type session & local storage, allow to save data in user computer act as a local db. <br>
     1. Session storage: Data stored is available till browser closed.
-Tab deletion & reopen doesn't delete the stored data.
+Tab deletion & reopen doesn't delete the stored data.<br>
-    2. Local stoarge: Data is persist to user computer even if browser is closed.
+    2. Local stoarge: Data is persist to user computer even if browser is closed. <br>
     3. Cookies: Similar to local storage but allow to pass data with request to server.
 Local storage data can't be send with request.

 **Resource:**

 https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API

 ### Day 30: Sep 3 2020 (Thursday)